Miss Prissy: History

-Miss Prissy's first appearance was in the 1950 short An Egg Scramble, the only cartoon featuring her and Porky Pig together, in which the other hens are making fun of the fact that she cannot lay an egg, because she thinks it's embarrassing.
+Miss Prissy's first appearance was in the short An Egg Scramble (1950), the only cartoon featuring her and Porky Pig together, in which the other hens are making fun of the fact that she cannot lay an egg, because she thinks it's embarrassing.

 Her next appearances are centered on Foghorn Leghorn.
 In Lovelorn Leghorn (1951), she is set on finding a husband, and in Of Rice and Hen (1953), she is looking to have children.
-However, in Little Boy Boo (1954) she is depicted as a widow with a child, Egghead Jr., and with a much more extensive vocabulary in long sounding words other than her trademark "yeeesss."
-A Broken Leghorn (1959) and Strangled Eggs (1961) feature Henery Hawk, and in these shorts, it is usually Foghorn who is pursuing Prissy for his own selfish needs.
-He does, however, show an unusual sympathy for her emotional vulnerability.
+However in Little Boy Boo (1954), she is depicted as a widow with a child, Egghead Jr., and with a much more extensive vocabulary in long sounding words other than her trademark "yeeesss."
+Foghorn is typically portrayed as resisting her romantic overtures, although both Little Boy Boo and Strangled Eggs (1961) depict him as the one pursuing Prissy for his own selfish needs.
+However, he does show an unusual sympathy for her emotional vulnerability.

-Miss Prissy also appeared in the 1980 cartoon The Yolk's on You.
+Miss Prissy also appeared in the cartoon The Yolk's on You (1980).

 Later appearances

-Miss Prissy (voiced by Tress MacNeille) appears in the film Tweety's High-Flying Adventure as part of the team of birds following Tweety's journey around the world.
+Miss Prissy (voiced by Tress MacNeille) appears in the film Tweety's High-Flying Adventure (2000) as part of the team of birds following Tweety's journey around the world.
 Miss Prissy (voiced by Grey DeLisle) appears in The Looney Tunes Show episode "The Foghorn Leghorn Story", where she played Mama Leghorn in Foghorn Leghorn's movie about him.
+She returned in the Looney Tunes Cartoons episode "Feather of the Bride" voiced by Candi Milo.